esa/nanosat-mo-framework/docs/source/opssat/testing.rst

 By default your app and the NMF are packaged separately.
 The reason for this is that your app and the NMF will never be installed together, so it makes no sense to make the packages unnecessarily large.
 To make the OPS-SAT NMF supervisor find your app, you should put it into ``opssat-package/target/home/expXYZ/`` where you replace XYZ with your experimenter ID.
 You can copy this folder from ``opssat-package/target/experimenter-package/home/``.

+Note that by default the application's ``provider.properties`` will contain proerty ``helpertools.configurations.provider.app.user``.
+For stand-alone tests it is recommended to remove it, unless necessary users are created in the testing system.

 Starting tests
 --------------